 My sequel to The Value Crisis (titled Our Second Chance) ends every chapter with a "What You Can Do Right Now" section, addressed to a wide audience of readers.
 For this particular blog series, I'll try to be more targeted.

 My thoughts are not unique.
-There are others who have reached the same conclusion.
+There must be others who have reached the same conclusion: That Climate Change is the negative feedback we so desperately need - it is part of the solution.
 We have to gather such people together, in person, for a symposium to gel ideas, get on the same page, and combine forces.
 The in-person component is important.
 This is essentially human work, and humans were not designed to interact by text or video.
 Yes, others may be included remotely, but the core has to meet face-to-face.

 The people gathered will be thought leaders and will include experts who have been thinking about these issues for a long time.
 They have much to offer, not just in perspective and visionary thinking, but also in very practical terms: how to deal with local impacts of climate events, how to cut through the disinformation and pitches for dead-end climate solutions, how to communicate hope and possibilities to the next generation.
 That content has to be put together in accessible and practical formats.

 Resources must be created which will help parents, educators, and those who work with youth to learn ways to restore values like joy, integrity, justice, beauty, and respect for nature to the prominence needed for a civilization that is sustainable.
-Climate Change may now be a sure thing, but we can change the values that brought this on and discover ways that our species can once again fit into the biosphere in a way that does not destroy it.
+Climate Change may now be a sure thing, but we can change the values that brought this on and discover ways that our species can once again fit into the biosphere in ways that do not destroy it.